It’s important to see a doctor as soon you might be pregnant to begin assessing the risks of hypertension.

 What puts me at risk for pregnancy-induced hypertension?

 Risk factors for developing preeclampsia can include: first pregnancy, twins or other multifetal pregnancy, younger than 20 years of age, older than 40 years of age, preeclampsia in a previous pregnancy, chronic kidney disease, chronic high blood pressure and obesity.

 What happens if I am diagnosed with high blood pressure during pregnancy?

 In both gestational and chronic hypertension, medications to lower your blood pressure likely will be started if your blood pressures are consistently above 150/100 to prevent kidney, heart and other organ damage for the mom.
-However, high blood pressure can also affect the growth of the fetus, so regularly scheduled ultrasounds are performed and increased testing of the well-being of the baby later in pregnancy is performed.
+However, high blood pressure can also affect the growth of the fetus, so regularly scheduled ultrasounds are performed, as well as increased testing of the well-being of the baby later in pregnancy.